 Farming is not just an occupation but a way of life.
 A very high value is placed upon the traditions that farming families have created and maintained throughout many generations.
 Perhaps someday farming will become a less dangerous occupation rather than being one of the most dangerous.
 And maybe, someday, farm parents will no longer argue that "being with dad is better than being totally safe," but instead say, "I'd much prefer that the kids know their dad by spending time with him in the safest way possible."

 County extension offices have information and can answer a variety of questions about agricultural safety and health.
-Another source of information is the Penn State Department of Agricultural and Biological Engineering Agricultural Safety and Health World Wide Web site, where there are links to other safety organizations, programs, and agencies.
+Another source of information is the Penn State Extension website, where there are links to other safety organizations, programs, and agencies.

 Below are descriptions of two organizations that provide information, products, programs, and curricula on farm safety and health for youth.
 An additional source for obtaining general youth safety and health information has also been provided.
 All three organizations continually develop new materials, so it is a good idea to check with them to learn what is new.